ietf-wg-uuidrev/rfc4122bis/draft-ietf-uuidrev-rfc4122bis.md

-1. Privacy and network security issues arise from using a MAC address in the node field of Version 1 UUIDs.
+1. Privacy and network security issues arise from using a MAC address in the node field of UUID version 1.
   Exposed MAC addresses can be used as an attack surface to locate machines and reveal various other information about such machines (minimally manufacturer, potentially other